Kong/public-shared-actions/pr-previews/README.md

 Audit pull requests and detects issues that blocks merging. workflow fails when one or more of the following conditions are met:

-- Open Renovate security PRs detected
+- 1 or more Open Renovate security PRs creted 3 days or more ago detected
 - PNPM audit detects critical or high vulnerabilities
-- No test coverage detected
+- No test coverage detected and no test-exempt conditions met
-- Too many open renovate PRs detected
-- Renovate PRs created more than 60 days ago detected
+- More than 5 open renovate PRs created more than 30 days

 #### Example